Diocese of Amarillo: Sex abuse

-In July 2002, Bishop Yanta and the diocese were named in a lawsuit for the rape of a teenage girl in 2000 by Reverend Rosendo Herrera.
-When the plaintiff was age 17, Herrera raped and impregnated her.
-The accuser said that the diocese was aware of previous offenses by Herrera, but had failed to notify authorities as required by Texas state law.

 By September 2002, eight priests had resigned from the diocese due to sexual abuse allegations.
 In 2003, the diocese settled the lawsuit for the woman impregnated by Herrera, providing approximately $27,000 for the child.
 In November 2004, the diocese settled a second lawsuit for $50,000.
 The female plaintiff had claimed that Herrera engaged in wrongful contact with her.

 In 2004, Matthiessen stirred controversy when he started a private fundraising effort for three priests whom he had removed from public ministry.
 In January 2019, the diocese released a list of 30 clergy with credible allegations of sexual abuse.